-Vitamin C breakthrough for cancer targets tumors at the source
+Vitamin C breakthrough for cancer targets tumors at the source been all too quick to say, "See, it doesn't work!"

 Despite the best efforts of the Medical Mandarins at the National Institutes of Health, research on vitamin C and cancer HAS continued...
 And the results of several new studies have allowed me to bring a lot of thinking and observations from the past 35 years together.
 Into a rare-but very real-honest-to-goodness cancer breakthrough.